There’s a lot of buzz about millennials today and how to market to them.

-I’ve worked with companies that make apps designed to help parents monitor the health and well-being of small children.
+We’ve worked with companies that make apps designed to help parents monitor the health and well-being of small children.
 (Think baby monitors and associated apps.)

 Further research showed that many baby boomers had taken on the role of primary caregivers of their grandchildren.

-And that’s why your parent-focused product or schoolchild-aged toy might benefit from some baby-boomer-targeted advertising!
+And that’s why your parent-focused product or schoolchild-aged toy might benefit from some baby-boomer-targeted advertising.

 Boomers are active online shoppers